nkhil/node-server-quotes/README.md

 ### Express

 This project uses [Express Generator](https://expressjs.com/en/starter/generator.html) for the application shell.
-I have then stripped out unnecessary folders (like `public`) and dependencies (like `jade`).
+I have then stripped out unnecessary folders (like `public`) and dependencies (templating libraries like `jade`).

 ### Linting